← All Resources

 IDR payment estimate assumes $55,000 income, family size of 1.
 Actual payments recalculated annually based on income and family size.

-The PSLF borrower pays roughly half as much over 10 years and has a large balance forgiven tax-free.
-The catch: you must maintain qualifying employment for the full 10 years, make payments under an IDR plan, and have Direct Loans (not FFEL or Perkins, though these can be consolidated into Direct Loans).
-The program requires careful documentation — submit an Employment Certification Form annually and verify payment counts regularly.
+The PSLF borrower pays roughly half as much over 10 years and walks away from a large balance — tax-free.
+But the requirements are strict: qualifying employment for the full 10 years, payments under an IDR plan, and Direct Loans specifically (FFEL and Perkins need to be consolidated first).
+My biggest piece of advice if you're pursuing this: submit an Employment Certification Form annually and verify your payment count regularly.
+Don't find out at year 9 that half your payments didn't qualify.

 Strategy 5: Refinancing

-Refinancing replaces one or more existing loans with a new private loan at a (hopefully) lower interest rate.
-Borrowers with strong credit scores (740+), stable income, and low debt-to-income ratios can often secure rates 1–3 percentage points below their current federal loan rates.
+Refinancing replaces your existing loans with a new private loan at a (hopefully) lower rate.
+Borrowers with credit scores above 740, stable income, and low debt-to-income ratios can often get rates 1–3 percentage points below their federal rate.

 Scenario ($40,000 balance, 10-year term)RateMonthly PaymentTotal InterestSavings vs Original